Run Tests on Private Grid

 1. For test case execution, select Private Grid as Test Lab on Ad-hoc Run overlay.

-Here’s a quick GIF demonstrating how to execute a test case in Private Grid.
-Test Case Execution
+Here’s a quick demonstration on executing a test case in Private Grid.

-Here’s a quick GIF demonstrating how to execute a test plan in Private Grid.
+Here’s a quick demonstration on executing a test plan in Private Grid.